Deploying Container Orchestration with Docker Swarm

 - Provision a remote MySQL server database to store the application database

-- MySQL root user required for the deploy
+- MySQL root user required for the deployment

 - Provision an NFS share to mount to all nodes to store the MI filesystem (default path is